faustbrian/relay/docs/connectors.md

----
-title: Connectors
-description: Configure API connections with base URLs, authentication, headers, timeouts, and more
----

 Connectors represent an API service and define how requests are sent.
 They configure base URLs, authentication, headers, timeouts, and other connection settings.

 ## Creating a Connector